-The Diploma in Songwriting and Production aims to fully equip students with the creative approaches and technical skills to excel in the local music industry as a songwriter and producer.
-The modules within the course can be divided into 4 main ‘strands’, covering fundamental music theory concepts, practical musicianship skills, the essentials of songwriting and arrangement as well as technical and creative skills that are essential to music production.
+The Diploma in Songwriting and Production aims to fully equip students with the creative approaches and technical skills to excel in the music industry as a songwriter and producer.
+The modules can be divided into 4 main ‘strands’, covering fundamental music theory concepts, practical musician skills, the essentials of songwriting and arrangement as well as technical and creative skills that are essential to music production.

 - Understand and successfully apply fundamental music theory concepts to songwriting and music arrangement

 - Employ time tested tools and techniques for writing lyrics, melodies and harmonies that make up a ‘successful’ song in today’s industry